VisH317/hashedtokens-assignment/Q4/fourier.md

  * The frequency is scaled by the function itself at each timestep - used to get information from the actual function and its variation
  * When summing the values in an integral => most cancels out (including other frequencies) except for the "starting" value of the function (complex number)
    * Magnitude provides amplitude, angle provides phase shift

-**Intuitive Understanding of the Fourier Transform equation:**
- * Input => the frequency, output => a rotation (provided by a vector, with the magnitude being the amplitude of the sine curve and the argument being the phase shift)
- * equation: infinite integral over time(function * e ^ (i * 2pi * frequency * time))
- * Representation:
-   * the e part = sets the rotational frequency and scales the function based on that
-   * When summing over => getting the average value of the sine function after looping across the whole function
- * In the integral => summing will cancel out all non-periodic parts